 If this is your first Eid Al Adha in Dubai and the UAE, or you're in need of a refresh - here's our ultimate guide to Eid Al Adha 2022 for you!

 According to officials, Eid Al Adha 2022 - sometimes written as Eid Ul Adha, or referred to as the 'Greater Eid' - is expected to fall in the UAE on or around Saturday 9th July, to Monday 11th July 2022.
 It is considered to be the more holy of the two Eid holidays.

 In Urdu and Hindustani languages, it is called 'Bakr-Eid' or 'Bakrid'.
 And in countries like Syria, Yemen and in North Africa, it is referred to as 'Eid Al Kabir.'

 Of course, Eid Al Adha dates change every year, as the Islamic calendar is based on the lunar cycle.
 Meaning, dates of religious holidays in Dubai, the UAE and elsewhere may change on the Gregorian calendar each year.

-Every year, Eid Al Adha occurs approximately 70 days after the last day of the Holy Month of Ramadan, which for 2019 in the UAE, was on Sunday 2nd June.
-This was followed by Eid Al Fitr holidays, from Monday 3rd June to Thursday 6th June 2019.
+Every year, Eid Al Adha occurs approximately 70 days after the last day of the Holy Month of Ramadan.
+This is then followed by Eid Al Fitr holidays.

 In the Islamic calendar, Eid Al Adha starts on the 10th day of Dhu al-Hijjah, the 12th and final month of the Islamic calendar.
 Eid Al Adha lasts until the 13th day of the month.